thatlonelybugbear/automated-conditions-5e/wiki/Flags-functionality.md

 | `noProne` (and similar status keys) | Suppresses a specific status for roll automation while the effect is active |

 If multiple same-action-type entries are present on the same effect, AC5e disambiguates labels automatically (for example by appending `#2`).

+> When `enforceMode` forces the final d20 mode, AC5E and MidiQOL attribution surfaces show the forced result and suppress overridden d20-state reasons for clarity.

 > When using `once` or `usesCount` and the uses are depleted, the effect will either be disabled or deleted, based on it being a transfer effect or not.